rumbu13/sharp/cstod.md

 - static methods can be declared outside any class;
 - we can call directly any method even if it's not declared in a class (`writeln`);
 - `writeln` is D equivalent for C# `Console.WriteLine`;
-- syntax is exactly the same as in C# (method definitions, string qualifiers, array declarations)
+- syntax is exactly the same as in C# (method definitions, string qualifiers, array declarations, comments)
 - many of the keywords are exactly the same (`void`, `string`);

 #Type system